Human rights in Bangladesh: Non-Bengalis

 Non-Bengali minorities are often culturally and politically discriminated in the country.
 Article 23A of the constitution goes on to describe minorities as "tribes" and "minor races", notably the Chakmas, Biharis, Garos, Santhals, Marmas, Manipuris, Tripuris, Tanchangyas, Bawms.
 Article 6 of the constitution, which proclaims "the people of Bangladesh shall be known as Bangalees as a nation", was criticized for discrimination against the country's significant non-Bengali population.
 Chakma politician Manabendra Narayan Larma addressed it during proceedings of the constituent assembly of Bangladesh in 1972, famously proclaimed that "Under no definition or logic can a Chakma be a Bengali or a Bengali be a Chakma....As citizens of Bangladesh, we are all Bangladeshis, but we also have a separate ethnic identity, which unfortunately the Awami League leaders do not want to understand".

 Refugees

 The substantial Bihari population also complain of discrimination.
 In 2008, the Dhaka High Court granted citizenship to the stateless Stranded Pakistani community.

 Bangladesh has been criticized for the poor living conditions in which over Rohingya refugees from Myanmar are kept in the country's southeast.
 There was international outcry after the army and government planned to relocate refugee camps to a remote island in the Bay of Bengal.
 There were an estimated 22,000 registered refugees and over 100,000 unregistered refugees until 2016.
 Following the 2016-present Rakhine State crackdown, 1.5 million refugees entered Bangladesh from Myanmar.

 Bangladesh has not signed the 1951 Convention Relating to the Status of Refugees.

 Persecution of non-Muslims

-List of massacre targeted at Hindus and Buddhists minorities, mainly by the radical Islamist:
+List of massacres targeted at religious minorities, mainly by radical Islamists: